 Unsportsmanlike Conduct (NASA CCR 23.1.2)

 Any unsportsmanlike conduct, on any scale, is not welcome at Race2Play events.
-Acts of unsportsmanlike conduct have many forms such as arguing, accusing, intimidation, flashing headlamps, honking horns, and losing without grace.
+Acts of unsportsmanlike conduct have many forms such as name-calling, arguing, accusing, intimidation, flashing headlamps, honking horns, and losing without grace.
 No form of unsportsmanlike conduct will be tolerated.
 Competitors that show poor sportsmanship due to a mistake in judgment will be educated.
 However, competitors that commit repeated acts of unsportsmanlike conduct will be excluded from all future events.

 Knowledge of the Rules (NASA CCR 23.1.3)